MrCCampbell/milestone-project-2/README.md

 - Added two fonts from Google Fonts.
 - Added Bootstrap, Font Awesome and linked style.css to index.html
 - Git committed "Added bootstrap, font awesome, google fonts and a palette from coolors."
+- Added balsamiq wireframes to readme file and updated readme file.
+- Git committed "Added wireframes and updated to readme file."

 ### Credits